DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDropDownEditor/1 Configuration/applyValueMode.md

 Specifies the way an end-user applies the selected value.

 ---
-The option accepts the following values.
+The property accepts the following values.

 - "useButtons"
  Enables an end-user to apply the selected value or cancel the selection using the Apply and Cancel buttons respectively.